-Christmas markets in Toronto this year are sure to dial up the holiday spirit as the cold weather takes hold of the city.
+Christmas and holiday markets in Toronto this year are sure to dial up the festive spirit as the cold weather takes hold of the city.
 Get ready for plenty of mulled wine, wood-burning fires and gourmet treats.
 And lineups.
 While the Distillery District’s Winter Village may have started this festive trend, it’s become so popular that it can be hard to enjoy the atmosphere among the crowds.
 Fortunately, it’s not the only option for holiday cheer this season.

 Here are nine holiday markets that’ll add sparkle to your winter.